EMI Calculator: Home Loan EMI Guide 2026

 - 30-year tenure: EMI ₹38,446 → Total interest ₹88.4L

-Doubling the tenure from 15 to 30 years saves you ₹10,791/month in EMI but costs you ₹49.8 lakh extra in interest.
+Moving from 15 to 30 years saves you ₹10,791/month in EMI.
+But it costs you ₹49.8 lakh extra in interest.
+That’s the real cost of “affordable” EMIs.

 Fixed vs Floating Interest Rates

-Prepayment: The Most Powerful Lever
+Prepayment: The Most Powerful Move

 Common Mistakes